 You need to let the tax office know that you are starting a business.
 You can do this all online.
 This will take you through the process of registering for tax self-assessment and get you started as a self-employed sole trader.
 (If you’re starting a company, rather than just working for yourself, see ‘part two’ below for other legal structures).

-Get the right starter pack for you.
-You can do this all online, or phone, and it will get you started as a sole-trader (for other legal structures see ‘part two’ below).
-We’d also recommend signing up for HMRC’s free local workshops which will give you straightforward practical advice on record-keeping, filling in and filing your tax return – and what to do if you take someone on.
+We’d also recommend completing HMRC’s free online training which will give you straightforward practical advice on the vital paperwork you need to understand when you set up a business.
+That includes record-keeping, filling in and filing your tax return, and what to do if you take someone on.

 Step 2.
 Sort out insurance cover

 Insurance can protect you and your business against risks including accidents, sickness, theft, and legal fees.

 Essential insurances include employers’ liability (if you have employees), property and vehicle insurances.
 The most common optional insurances include: public liability (if you deal with the public) and professional indemnity (if you give professional or expert advice).
 See our Insurance Guide for Startups for more details.

 The cover you need will depend on the nature of the business and how you run it.
 Specialist brokers can be great for niche businesses and Trade Associations often arrange big discounts for their members.
 If you have dependants then it is particularly important that as a self-employed person you organise life insurance.